naeemAbdul-Aziz/discreetkit/SYSTEM_DESIGN.md

 - Verify endpoint `/api/payment/verify` has a lightweight per-IP+reference rate limit (5 requests/min) to reduce abuse.
 This is an in-memory limit and acts per instance in serverless.
 - Enable debug logs by setting `PAYMENTS_DEBUG=true` to emit safe, structured messages from both webhook and verify paths.
 Keep it off in production unless troubleshooting.
+- Security headers are set via Next.js `headers()` (HSTS, X-Content-Type-Options, Referrer-Policy, Permissions-Policy, X-Frame-Options).
+Adjust as needed based on embedding or third-party requirements.

+### Scheduled Reconciliation

+- Endpoint: `GET /api/payments/reconcile` (Node runtime)
+- Purpose: Re-verify orders stuck in `pending_payment` beyond a threshold (default 10 minutes) using the Paystack Verify API.
+- Auth: Provide either `X-CRON-KEY: <CRON_SECRET>` header or `?secret=<CRON_SECRET>` query param.
+If `CRON_SECRET` is not set, calls with the `X-Vercel-Cron` header (from Vercel Cron) are allowed.
+- Idempotency: Updates only if the order is still `pending_payment` and appends a standard "Payment Confirmed" event.
+- Scheduling: Configured via `vercel.json` crons (default every 10 minutes).
+You may adjust the cadence in the Vercel dashboard.

+### Distributed Rate Limiting (Optional)

+- If `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` are set, the app uses an Upstash-backed limiter in `/api/payment/verify`.
+- Fallback: When these env vars are absent, the in-memory limiter is used (per-instance best-effort).

 ### Cart Lifecycle